jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/xss-protection/index.md

 application through an untrusted source, most frequently a web request, and that data is included in dynamic content that is sent to a web user without being validated for malicious content.
-The malicious content sent to the web browser is often `JavaScript`, but may also include `HTML`, `Flash`, or any other type of code that the browser may execute.
+The malicious content sent to the web browser is often JavaScript, but may also include HTML, Flash, or any other type of code that the browser may execute.
-`XSS` based attacks most commonly include transmitting private data, like cookies or other session information, to the attacker, redirecting the victim to web content controlled by the attacker, or performing other malicious operations on the user’s machine under the guise of the
+XSS based attacks most commonly include transmitting private data, like cookies or other session information, to the attacker, redirecting the victim to web content controlled by the attacker, or performing other malicious operations on the user’s machine under the guise of the